Updated 16th March 2021

 Thanks to Storefront Pro, we’ve got all these customisation options and more – including changing the button colours.
 So let’s do that – how about we go for a red button with a white background text?

 Okay!
 The homepage is looking really great.
 But what’s the point of an eCommerce store with nothing to sell?
 Now we’ll need to add some products

 Adding new products in WooCommerce is as simple as going to Products > Add New in your WordPress dashboard.
 Let’s give it a name, a short description, and a price:

 Then we simply hit publish and the product will automatically drop into your shop page.
 If we head over there now, we can see it’s waiting for us:

-Just as with the home page, the Storefront Pro plugin gives us a wealth of customisation optiosng to choose from.
+That header could use some work, though!
+As we went with white text on the homepage, we now can’t see the header navigation.
+But just as with the home page, the Storefront Pro plugin gives us a wealth of customisation options to choose from.
 Let’s change the background colour to black so that the white text shows up nice and clearly.

 Go ahead and add as many products as you like; I’ll just add a couple of example ones here:

 You can see that, as we add them, the WooCommerce integration automatically lets you view all products on the shop page

 Storefront Pro comes with extensive options to help you customise the shop page far beyond what the Storefront theme has by default.
 If we head over to the WooCommerce > Shop page and click on Customise, you’ll see we’ve got loads of different options for how products are displayed.

 You can change the number of columns, display ratings, display the cart button, and so on.
 You can create whatever look for the site you like, without resorting to using CSS or child themes.